biopython/biopython.github.io/wiki/BioSQL.md

 ```

 We can then tell MySQL to load the BioSQL scheme we downloaded above.
-Change to the scripts subdirectory from the unzipped BioSQL download,
+Change to the sql subdirectory from the unzipped BioSQL download,
 then:

 ``` bash